 Several studies are under way to determine the possible sources and causes of the MTBE contamination.
 The federal EPA is pursuing an enforcement effort to reach a settlement with the potentially responsible parties on matters relating to the cleanup of the contamination.
 Registrant is unable to predict the outcome of the EPA's enforcement efforts.
 Pursuant to an agreement with SCW, two of the potentially responsible parties have reimbursed SCW's legal and consulting costs related to this matter as well as for increased costs incurred by SCW in purchasing replacement water.
-SCW and such parties have negotiated a month-to-month extension of this agreement which is anticipated to remain effective until the underlying groundwater basin contamination is remediated.
+SCW and such parties have remain effective until the underlying groundwater basin contamination is remediated.
+No assurances can be given that current or future negotiations will result in complete restoration of SCW's water rights or that continued reimbursement of SCW's costs will be forthcoming.